wagoodman/goreleaser/www/docs/customization/sbom.md

     # IDs of the artifacts to catalog.
     #
-    # If `artifacts` is "source" then this fields has no effect.
+    # If `artifacts` is "source" or "any" then this fields has no effect.
     #
     # Defaults to empty (which implies no filtering).
     ids: